City-Bureau/city-scrapers/docs/_docs/05-development.md

 * Python 3.6 installed
 * Virtual environment manager

-If in doubt, please also refer to the SETUP HELP, which should be useful for common first-time setup issues.
+If in doubt, please also refer to the [Setup Help](/docs/setup-help/), which should be useful for common first-time setup issues.

 ### Windows Limitations